 Roasting or Baking

-Both of these methods are very similar and use dry heat, but roasting is usually uncovered foods that cook at a higher temperature and baking is foods that are either uncovered or covered, but cook at a lower temperature.
+Both of these cooking techniques are very similar and use dry heat, but roasting is usually uncovered foods that cook at a higher temperature and baking is foods that are either uncovered or covered, but cook at a lower temperature.

 Another cooking technique is slow cooking, which I previously talked about in my post, Heart Healthy Slow Cooker Tips and Tricks.